 FAQs

-Generally at the end of March, but keep an eye out on our socials @assisterhood for more details, or subscribe to get our updates delivered straight to your inbox.
+Applications usually open in April!
+Keep an eye out on our LinkedIn or socials @assisterhood for more details, or subscribe to get our updates delivered straight to your inbox.

-Applications are generally open for two weeks after the launch.
+Applications generally close about two weeks after they open, so mid-late April.
 But don’t fret, we’ll give you plenty of notice on socials and over email.
 We recommend getting your application in ASAP – don’t overthink it!
+And if you JUST miss out… email it to us at hello@assisterhood.com.au 🤫

 Assisterhood officially runs between May and November.
 Once paired up, you and your mentor should aim to catch up once a month.
 Of course, this is just a guideline as every mentorship is different.
 You do you!